deeptools/deepTools/manual/GalaxyFAQs.md

 ![GalHow_wf02](https://raw.github.com/fidelram/deepTools/master/examples/GalHow_wf02.png "Finding published workflows")

+#### I would like to use one of your workflows - not in the deepTools Galaxy, but in the local Galaxy instance provided by my institute.
+Is that possible? <a name="workflow2"></a>

+Yes, it is possible.
+The only requirement is that your local Galaxy has a recent installation of deepTools.

+Go to the workflows, click on the ones you're interested in and go to "Download".
+This will save the workflows into .ga files on your computer.
+Now go to your local Galaxy installation and login.
+Go to the workflow menu and select "import workflow" (top right hand corner of the page).
+Click on "Browse" and select the saved workflow.
+If you have the same tool versions installed in your local Galaxy, these workflows should work right away.

 #### What's the best way to integrate the deepTools results with other downstream analyses (outside of Galaxy) <a name="integrate"></a>